facebook/react/docs/docs/refs-and-the-dom.md

 ### Don't Overuse Refs

 Your first inclination may be to use refs to "make things happen" in your app.
 If this is the case, take a moment and think more critically about where state should be owned in the component hierarchy.
 Often, it becomes clear that the proper place to "own" that state is at a higher level in the hierarchy.
 See the [Lifting State Up](/react/docs/lifting-state-up.html) guide for examples of this.

+### Caveats

+If the `ref` callback is defined as an inline function, it will get called twice during each render pass, first with `null` and then again with the DOM element, additionally to the mount/unmount call.
+This is because a new instance of the function is created with each render, so React needs to reset the old instance and set-up the new one.
+This side-effect of inline callback function can be avoided by defining the ref callback as a property on the class, but note that it shouldn't matter in the average `ref` use case.